ch3paz/raspberry-fancontrol/README.md

 * Influxdb, used for storing gathered measurements
 * Grafana, used for visualisation

-## Ideas
+## More notes, ideas and more descriptive stuff

-* As this should be running independently everything is set up on the pi here
+* Everything is set up on the pi here directly (see below)
+    - python modules
+    - influxdb
+    - grafana
+* Security is **ignored by default** in this setup
+    - no SSL
+    - no users and passwords

 ## Pins/Ports/Wiring

 Sensor indoor